bolt/docs/docs/content/intro.md

 When you go to Configuration > Check Database, the database will be updated, and you'll be given the option to add some "Lorem Ipsum" Records to the newly created ContentType.
-If you do this, and go back to the dashboard, you'll see your new ContentType with some example news items.
+If you do this, and go back to the dashboard, you'll see your new ContentType with some example newsitems.
 Sweet!

 <a href="/files/content-example2.png" class="popup"><img src="/files/content-example2.png" width="500"></a>

 <p class="note"><strong>Note:</strong>In the following examples we're going to
-tell you to make modifications to the default `base-2014` theme.
-This is actually a very bad practice, and if you're going to make your own theme, make a copy of the `base-2014` theme, and do your modifications in the copy.</p>
+tell you to make modifications to the default `base-2016` theme.
+This is actually a very bad practice, and if you're going to make your own theme, make a copy of the `base-2016` theme, and do your modifications in the copy.</p>

-To add a listing of these news items to the website, edit the twig template `theme/base-2014/index.twig`.
+To add a listing of these news items to the website, edit the twig template `theme/base-2016/index.twig`.
 Most likely, it'll contain an include for a header and some other things.
 Add the following to the HTML-code, preferably somewhere below the header section: